 - Find creative solutions and quickly prototype applications to address challenging scientific questions.

-- Ph.D. or equivalent experience in statistical genetics, genetic epidemiology, statistical bioinformatics, or a related field.
+- Ph.D. or equivalent experience in statistical genetics, genetic epidemiology, statistical bioinformatics, human genetics, or a related field.

 - Proficient in analyses of human genetic and phenotypic data, interpretation of genetic associations, and use of functional annotation to investigate potential causal mechanisms, with publications in peer reviewed journals.

-- Proficient in at least one general purpose programming language suitable for statistical genetic analyses, including either R or Python.
-Familiarity with other statistical genetics tools including Hail is a plus.
+- Expertise with command line interface and working in high performance computing environments, and at least one general purpose programming language ( e.g., R or Python).
+Familiarity with SQL is a plus.

 - Ability to develop and evaluate innovative statistical genetics or data analytic methodology.

-- Experience analyzing data from both array genotyping and next generation sequencing platforms.
+- Experience analysing data from both array genotyping and next generation sequencing platforms.

 - Experience with one or more of the following:

-- Complex phenotype data ( e.g. longitudinal or time series) and genomic data liked to varied sources of phenotypic data ( e.g. electronic health records, epidemiological cohorts, and clinical trials).
+- Genomic data linked to varied sources of complex phenotypic data ( e.g. electronic health records, epidemiological cohorts, clinical trials, longitudinal or time series data).